aws-samples/create-react-app-auth-amplify/README.md

 [![amplifybutton](https://oneclick.amplifyapp.com/button.svg)](https://console.aws.amazon.com/amplify/home#/deploy?repo=https://github.com/aws-samples/create-react-app-auth-amplify)

-The Amplify Console will first deploy a backend, and then build and deploy your frontend available at `https://master.appid.amplifyapp.com`.
+The Amplify Console will fork this repo in your GitHub account, and then build and deploy your backend and frontend in a single workflow.
+Your app will be available at `https://master.appid.amplifyapp.com`.

 ## Run locally with the Amplify CLI